m-r-hunt/pub_rp_notes/src/kfc/characters.md

 Always reverses instead of blocking on a tie.
 Can choose who to pass initiative to.

+## Kentucky Famous Chinese

+The Chinese restaurant in the Kung-Fu Court dojo

+### Lin

+The owner and operator.

+### Lin's Husband

+We don't know his name and it would be awkward to ask.

 ## Kentucky Fight Club

 Another rival dojo from the same small town.